 The ATRS Board of Trustees employs firms that are proven experts to draw on their knowledge and expertise on policy and administration.
-ATRS' independent general investment consultant and real asset consultant is AON Hewitt Investment Consultants (formerly known as Hewitt EnnisKnupp), headquartered in Chicago, IL; the private equity consultant is Franklin Park Associates, LLC of Bala Cynwyd, PA; and the independent actuary is Gabriel Roeder Smith & Company, headquartered in Southfield, MI.
+ATRS' independent general investment consultant and real asset consultant is AON Hewitt Investment Consultants, headquartered in Chicago, IL; the private equity consultant is Franklin Park, Associates, LLC of Bala Cynwyd, PA; the specialty investment consultant is Simmons Bank of Pine Bluff, AR; and the independent actuary is Gabriel Roeder Smith & Company, headquartered in Southfield, MI.
 The System also uses the services of local legal firms.